Skip to main content

 You can take a career break for:

-• educational purposes (for example, getting a post-graduate qualification)
+• educational purposes (such as getting a post-graduate qualification)

 • foreign travel